jinpark-pro/swift_data_collections/README.md

 - Tip: When to use super when overriding iOS method
   - It depends on recommendations from the documentation for the superclass's implementation of that method.
   - `viewDidAppear(_:)` - If you override this method, you must call super at some point in your implementation.

+### Lesson 1.5 Table Views

+- Enter UITableView, one of the most widely used views in iOS.
+Table views are perfect for efficiently displaying large or small amounts of information and for managing dynamic or static lists of data.
+- In this lesson, you'll learn why table views are so popular among iOS developers.
+This lesson will focus on dynamic table views; the next table view lesson will cover static table views.
+- If you've ever used an iOS device, odds are you've encountered a table view, or UITableView.
+Because of their utility, table views are one of the most ubiquitous views in all of iOS.
+In the Music app, table views allow you to navigate through your music hierarchy.
+In Contacts, table views present your contacts in an indexed list.
+In Settings, table views organize controls into visually distinct groupings.
+- As you work through this lesson, you'll learn how to work with table views by building an emoji dictionary app.
+- Before we jump into table views, you'll need to complete a few setup steps — all things you've learned about in previous lessons.
+To get started, open Xcode and create a new iOS app project called "EmojiDictionary."
+When creating the project, make sure the interface option is set to "Storyboard."
+Delete the ViewController file and the view controller scene in the Main storyboard.
+Now you have a truly blank app canvas to work with.
+- The next step is to create your model.
+Remember that model objects should represent the real-world object you want to display to the user.
+In this project, you're going to display information about different emoji, so you'll need to create an Emoji model object.
+Your emoji structure will have the following properties:
+  - symbol, a String that holds the emoji symbol
+  - name, a String representing the emoji name
+  - description, a String describing the emoji
+  - usage, a String describing how the emoji is used or its meaning
+- For example, an emoji instance might look like the following:

+  - ```swift
+      {
+          symbol: "🐘",
+          name: "Elephant",
+          description: "A gray elephant.",
+          usage: "good memory"
+      }
+    ```

+- Before looking at the code segment below, create a new Swift file called Emoji.swift and try to create a struct to represent an emoji on your own.

+  - ```swift
+      struct Emoji {
+          var symbol: String
+          var name: String
+          var description: String
+          var usage: String
+      }
+    ```

+- Now that your model is set up, you can dive into table views.